h5wasm/h5wasm-plugins/README.md

 A collection of pre-compiled compression plugins to be used with [h5wasm](https://github.com/usnistgov/h5wasm)

+These plugins can be used for reading and writing data (writing supported for all plugins as of version 0.2.0)

 The plugins are built using sources fetched at build-time from https://github.com/HDFGroup/hdf5_plugins (if new plugins are desired, it is recommended to get them upstreamed to that repository so they can be built here)